sunlee-newyork/Whisper/README.md

 Icon.png for browser action currently missing from repository.
 Alternatively, options page is accessible in Chrome Settings -> Extensions -> Options (link)

+To login, use your Facebook account username and password.